 Dataset Description

-To classify test subjects as alcoholics or normative, the classifier was trained with ECG data recorded at the Autonomic Lab, Department of Neurophysiology, NIMHANS, Bengaluru on ensuring informed consent adhering to the Declaration of Helsinki.
-The dataset consists of 56 ECG samples, of which 28 samples are of chronically alcoholic subjects and the other 28 samples are that of normative individuals.
+To classify test subjects as chronic alcohol users or normative subjects, the classifier was trained with ECG data recorded at the Autonomic Lab, Department of Neurophysiology, NIMHANS, Bengaluru .
+This study was approved by Institute Ethics Commieettee .
+The dataset consists of 56 ECG samples, of which 28 samples are of subjects with alcohol dependence as per ICD-10 and the other 28 samples are that of normative individuals.
 The ECG samples had a sampling frequency of 1kHz and each sample was recorded for approximately 5 minutes (300 seconds), to capture the activity of the autonomic nervous system (ANS) [14] which is primarily responsible in controlling the heartbeat.

 Pre-processing